-Childhood Diabetes Symptoms - Although the increase in obesity in children is beginning to increase the incidence of these overweight children developing type 2 diabetes, it is usually type 1 diabetes that develops in childhood.
+Childhood Diabetes Symptoms - Although the increase in obesity in children is beginning to increase the incidence of developing type 2 diabetes, it is usually type 1 diabetes that develops during childhood.

 Frequent urination - this may become apparent to parents if traveling with children, but just around the home it can be difficult to spot as children simply take themselves to the bathroom.